worr/node-imdb-api/README.md

 # PROBLEMS

-**deanclatworthy has gone down.
+**deanclatworthy.com/imdb has gone down.
 I'm looking at alternatives and would appreciate suggestions/PRs**

 # Badges